kaphula/rust-gamedev-save-migration/README.md

 Now, when they try to continue their game progress using a save file from previous version, your game needs to know how to migrate the previous save file to the current version of the game.

-Because who likes to be told that a silent update just dropped and now your previous progress is lost because attempting to use its save file will crash the game or simply does not work otherwise, and the only option is to start a new game (until next silent update drops).
+Nobody likes to be told that a silent update just dropped and now your previous progress is lost because attempting to use a previous save file will crash the game or simply does not work otherwise, and therefore the only option to keep playing the game is to start a new game (until next silent update drops).

 How do you prepare and manage the complexity of converting old save files to be compatible with your game's latest version?

 ## Run